-- This is the most common entity used for starting a business in South Korea.
-As always, the company is an entity, separate from owners who, consequently, enjoy limited liability;
+- This is the most commonly entity used for starting a business in South Korea.
+The company is an entity separate from owners who enjoy limited liability;

-- A South Korean LLC must appoint i) a minimum of one director and one shareholder and ii) a minimum used share capital of US$10,000 while setting up a company in South Korea.
-A South Korean LLC can be incorporated within 1 week.
+- A South Korean LLC requires a minimum used share capital of US$1 while setting up a company in South Korea;

 General Partnership (Hapmyong Hoesa)

-In a general partnership, members include partners with unlimited liability.
-Each partner is jointly liable for debts incurred by the company as well as taxes.
-Transfer of ownership in this kind of company is limited, as unanimous consent of all members is required before this can be achieved.
+- Transfer of ownership in this kind of company is limited, as unanimous consent of all members is required.